Dog Bite Attorneys in Minnesota Win 6-Figure Settlements

 What if I Have an Infection?

 Because dog bites can cause infections that can get into the blood (sepsis) and cause death, you need to immediately go to the doctor if it gets infected.
 Pritzker Hageman attorneys represented a young man who almost died from an infected dog bite.
 He was a contractor working in a woman’s house.
-As he knelt down to adjust a furnace valve, the home owner’s small terrier nipped him right between the thumb and index finger.
-Because the there was only a little blood from two small but deep puncture wounds, the man did not think anything of it and did not want to go to the doctor because he did not have health insurance.
+As he knelt down to adjust a furnace valve, the homeowner’s small terrier nipped him right between the thumb and index finger.
+Because there was only a little blood from two small but deep puncture wounds, the man did not think anything of it and did not want to go to the doctor because he did not have health insurance.
 About three days later, a severe infection developed; he became delirious and was lucky to make it to the hospital.
 He nearly lost his hand.

 Contact a Minnesota Dog Bite Lawyer